 I want to take part in Make a Will month, what do I need to do?

-Please contact one of the participating solicitors before the cut-off date (this will be announced nearer to Make a Will month) to make an appointment, quoting ‘Heart of Kent Hospice Make a Will month’ when you call.
+Please contact one of the participating solicitors before Friday 13 March 2020 to make an appointment, quoting ‘Heart of Kent Hospice Make a Will month’ when you call.

 The solicitors will make every effort to arrange your appointment at a mutually convenient time.